cout970/PasswordManager/README.md

 The user provides a master password, the name of the service and a few configuration options and the tool generates a unique password.

-The only things stored (for convenience) are the services, alphabets and settings, since they are part of the generation of the passwords and must be the same to generate the same values.
+The only things stored (for convenience) are the services, alphabets and settings, since they affect the way passwords are generated and need to be the same.

 ### Previous version

-The previous version is still available [here](https://sss.cout970.net)
+If you find any annoying bug, you can use the [previous version here](https://nss.bak.cout970.net) until it gets fixed on the main site.

+The original password generator can still be found [here](https://sss.cout970.net).
+There is a remake of the original version that can be found at [sss.pagoru.es](http://sss.pagoru.es/).